We, the Irish people, will have the final say on national policy whenever we feel it is necessary to do so, in the

 If you want to be part of 1 Year Initiative, there are only three things left to do:

 Start talking about the initiative and sharing it with your family, friends and acquaintances.
 Let’s make this a red-line issue.
-Let us, the people of Ireland, make ‘people-initiated referendums’ the number one condition to support any politician.
+Let us, the people of Ireland, make Citizen Initiatives / People-Initiated Referenda the number one condition to support any politician.

 This is the most important aspect.
 We need your support.
-If you support the 1 Year Initiative, please request and only support a politician who declares their support to give more power to the people.
+If you support the One Year Initiative, please request and only support a politician who declares their support to give more power to the people.
 If they will not declare their support, it clearly means they DO NOT want change.
 The people have been taken for fools for too long.
 It’s time to upgrade the political system that supports everyone instead of the few.

 We want the Government to establish an independent People’s Assembly to begin the process of managing the referendum.
 The People’s Assembly would be made up of approximately one hundred members of the public from across each county in Ireland.
 The assembly will be a random selection of those who wish to participate.
 Ideally, it will be a cross section of Irish society and include stay-at-home-moms, farmers, community workers, public servants, unemployed, the private sector, small business owners, public representatives, as well as project managers.
 Too often, government projects do not progress quickly due to politics, lack of skills and lack of management.
 This project must become one of the most successful projects in Irish history.